A new approach to the equivariant topological complexity: Topological robotics in presence of a symmetry

-One of our main requirements was that our version of equivariant topological complexity of $X$ should be equal to the topological complexity of the orbit space $X/G$.
-The symmetric topological complexity satisfies this condition.
+\begin{rem} For a $G$-space $X$ we have inequality $TC(X/G)\leqslant TC^G(X)$. \end{rem} One of our main requirements was that our version of equivariant topological complexity of $X$ should be equal to the topological complexity of the orbit space $X/G$.
+The invariant topological complexity satisfies this condition.

 \begin{thm} Let $X$ be a free $G$-space.
-Then $TC(X/G) = STC_G(X)$. \end{thm}
+Then $TC(X/G) = TC^G(X)$. \end{thm}